verhas/jamal/README.md

 implements the Java scripting API and the interpreter is available on the classpath when Jamal is executed.

-The parameters are handled differently from the parameters of the user defined macros defined using the `define` built-in macro.
-In that case the parameter strings are replaced by the actual value strings during evaluation.
-In this case the parameters are used as global variable names and using these names the actual values are injected into the context of the script before evaluation.
+The parameters are handled differently from the parameters of the user-defined macros defined using the `define` built-in macro.
+In that case, the parameter strings are replaced by the actual value strings during evaluation.
+In this case, the parameters are used as global variable names and using these names the actual values are injected into the context of the script before evaluation.

-This also implies that you do not have the total freedom of parameter names that you had for user defined macros defined using the built-in macro `define` (note that you could use there any string as a parameter id so long as long it contained no comma and closing parenthese).
-In this case you should care about the syntax of the scripting language used.
+This also implies that you do not have the total freedom of parameter names that you had for user-defined macros defined using the built-in macro `define` (note that you could use there any string as a parameter id so long as long it contained no comma and closing parenthesis).
+In this case, you should care about the syntax of the scripting language used.
 The parameter names have to be valid identifiers in the scripting language as they are used as such.

 The value injection converts the actual value of the parameter to script values.
 Because in this case the values are not injected into the macro body as string replacement but rather assigned to global variables in the script some conversion should take place.
-Without this all the scripts that use some integer or floating point number were supposed to convert them first from string.
+Without this, all the scripts that use some integer or floating point number were supposed to convert them first from the string.

-Therefore Jamal tries to convert the actual value of a parameter of a `script` defined user defined macro treating it as an integer.
-If it succeeds then the global variable having th name as the parameter will hold an integer value (or whatever the scripting language uses from the Java scripting context injected as `Integer`).
-If the conversion to integer does not work then it tries the same with double.
+Therefore Jamal tries to convert the actual value of a parameter of a `script` defined user-defined macro treating it as an integer.
+If it succeeds then the global variable having the name as the parameter will hold an integer value (or whatever the scripting language uses from the Java scripting context injected as `Integer`).
+If the conversion to an integer does not work then it tries the same with double.
 If that is also not feasible then it will check is the actual value is lower case `true` or `false` in which case the global variable of the script will be a boolean value.
-In any other case the global variable will get the actual value as a string assigned to it.
+In any other case, the global variable will get the actual value as a string assigned to it.

 The following sample shows a simple script that implements a looping construct using JavaScript.